ayal/weavy/README.md

 `python search.py "gut microbiome"`

 # run rag:
-`python rag.py "what do you knwo about gut microbiome"` `python rag.py "kaki"`
+`python rag.py "what do you know about b12?"`
+`python rag.py "kaki"`